misterspeedy/QrPuzzle/README.md

 If you print it and shade in only the squares containing these characters, the result is a valid QR code which can be scanned to reveal, for example, the destination of a surprise trip.

+*An example for someone called "Montmorency".
+Shade all the squares containing "M", "O", etc.*

 ![](montmorency.svg)